PeterFa/PyTradeLib/doc/tutorial.rst

 The worker code is doing 2 things:

  1. Declaring the RSI2 strategy.
- 2. Using pytradelab.optimizer.worker module to run the strategy in parallel with the data supplied by the server.
+ 2. Using pytradelib.optimizer.worker module to run the strategy in parallel with the data supplied by the server.

 When you run the server and the client/s you'll see something like this on the server console: ::